What It Means If Your Period Lasts For More Than A Week

 1. Excessive Bleeding

-Some people are genetically more prone to bleeding, says Tazuke.
+Some people are genetically more prone to bleeding, Dr. Tazuke says.
 If this is the case with you, you might also notice that you bruise or bleed easily on other parts of your body.
 This requires treatment, so see a doctor about it.

 In Either Situation: